Tankered waste is waterborne waste from domestic, industrial or commercial generators delivered to discharge locations

 - Portable toilet waste – waste collected from portable toilets.

-Transporters who hold a Tankered Waste Approval, are authorised to discharge Deemed Quality Waste at Queensland Urban Utilities discharge locations without further notice or approval, subject to opening hours.
+Transporters who hold a Tankered Waste Approval, are authorised to discharge Deemed Quality Waste at Urban Utilities discharge locations without further notice or approval, subject to opening hours.

 2. Special Disposal Waste